-This One-Pot Chicken and Rice recipe is easy, tasty, and makes a perfect weeknight dinner!
-Learn how to make homemade chicken and rice on the stovetop with this quick and simple recipe.
+This One-Pan Chicken and Rice recipe is easy, tasty, and makes a perfect weeknight dinner!
+Learn how to make homemade chicken and rice on the stovetop with this quick and simple skillet recipe.

 You are going to love this hearty dish made with juicy chicken, vegetables, and rice.
 It is perfectly seasoned and satisfying, but is so easy to make.
 Best of all, everything gets cooked together in one pan.
 That means minimal cleanup is required to prepare this delicious meal that everyone in the family will love. ♡